seek-oss/skuba/.changeset/nine-keys-accept.md

 'skuba': patch
 ---

-test: Disable Prettier snapshot formatting
+test: Fix Prettier snapshot formatting

 Jest is not yet compatible with Prettier 3, causing snapshot updates to fail with the following error: